redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-2-tba.md

         - [**High availability**]({{<relref "/operate/rs/databases/configure#high-availability">}}) and [**Durability**]({{<relref "/operate/rs/databases/configure#durability">}}) have separate sections.

+    - Improved error messages on the sign-in screen for locked out users versus incorrect or expired passwords.

 - A new **User Manager** role designed for user administration is available for [role-based access control]({{<relref "/operate/rs/security/access-control">}}).

     - This management role allows assigned users to create, edit, and delete users using the Cluster Manager UI and REST API.